 An important tool for asset allocation and tax management

-Since their launch in 2001, the SPDR® S&P® /ASX 200 Fund (STW) and SPDR® S&P® /ASX 50 Fund (SFY) have been good choices for investors wishing to gain broad-based Australian stock market exposure through low cost, easily accessible exchange traded funds.
+Since their launch in 2001, the SPDR® S&P®/ASX 200 Fund (STW) and SPDR® S&P®/ASX 50 Fund (SFY) have allowed investors to gain broad-based Australian stock market exposure through low cost, easily accessible exchange traded funds.

 ETFs ‘pass through’ franking credits from the dividends it receives from constituent companies.
 For example, investors holding STW on and around the four distribution dates (March, June, September and December) typically receive valuable franking credits along with the dividends to the extent they have been paid by the constituent companies.

 Franking credits represent company taxes already paid on corporate profits and can be passed along to shareholders with normal dividends as an “IOU” from the tax office.
 This credit, in essence, eliminates the double taxation of profits at both the corporate and personal level.

 As investors near retirement they may choose to position their investments more conservatively and opt for a higher yielding equity ETF.
 The targeted exposure and deep liquidity of some ETFs allow for the simple implementation of periodic portfolio rebalancing.
 At its most basic level this will involve buying or selling investments, such as ETFs and individual stocks, in relatively small amounts to re-establish the fund’s predetermined asset allocation.

 Short Term Cash Management

 ETFs can provide a ready, liquid and low cost investment to help bridge the gap between two other investments.
 If a SMSF redeems from an external manager or some other investment, and plans to roll the proceeds into a new investment that it has not decided on yet, an ETF could be used as a temporary placeholder for those assets.